 Bloblang, or blobl for short, is a language designed for mapping data of a wide variety of forms.
 It's a safe, fast, and powerful way to perform document mapping within Benthos.
+It also has a Go API for writing your own functions and methods as plugins.

 You can also execute Bloblang mappings on the command-line with the